 Stage 1: Hochwurzen (1852 m) – Rossfeld – Hochfeldmandl (2082 m) – Giglachseen (1921 m)

-- If you have less time on Day 1, or simply want to take it easy, you can start the hike in Ursprungalm, which is a tiny alpine hamlet.
+- Time Needed: 1 hour.
+If you have less time on Day 1, or simply want to take it easy, you can start the hike in Ursprungalm, which is a tiny alpine hamlet.

 Stay in Giglachseenhütte or Ignaz-Mattis Hütte